Other Assistance Available to Victims

 - Amount of compensation increases with each dependent.
 See 38 U.S.C. § 1311(a)(1).

-- Dependent loses payments if remarries or cohabitates with abuser, or is an active participant in the abuse.
+- Dependent loses payments if remarries or cohabitates with the abuser, or is an active participant in the abuse.

 - Payment stops if administrative separation is disapproved.